-If you've landed on this tutorial, you might be anxious about preparing for an upcoming presentation.
-You need to present something professionally to gain your audience's trust or break through in your career.
+Are you anxious about preparing for an upcoming presentation?
+You need to present something professionally to gain your audience's trust or a breakthrough in your career.

-Here's the important thing to remember: presentations are a skill, and skills can be built.
+Remember: presentations are a skill, and skills can be built.
 Inspiring speakers practice and learn their craft.
-A big part of this is having a professional PowerPoint theme design that you feel confident using to present your content:
+A big part of this is having a professional PowerPoint theme design that you feel confident about, such as one of these:

 Guide to Making Great Presentations (Free eBook Download)

-Now, let's jump into a few quick techniques that will help up your presentation results.
+Now, let's jump into a few quick techniques that'll help up your presentation results.
 Then, learn how to build a professional PowerPoint presentation quickly using a template.

-Let's start off by reviewing four of my favorite tips for making pro presentations.
+Let's start off by reviewing five of my favorite professional PowerPoint presentation tips.
 These are great reminders to start with when you're preparing to speak.

 1. Practice Really Does Make Perfect

-I know it's a well-known piece of advice, but you have to practice your presentation to make it successful.
+It's a well-known piece of advice, but you've got to practice your presentation to make it successful.
 A well-rehearsed presentation helps you come across confidently and resonate with the audience.

 Not all practice is created equally though.
-Here are tips for how to get the most out of your preparation time:
+Here are professional PowerPoint presentation tips for how to get the most out of your preparation time:

 - If possible, rehearse in the same room that you plan to present in.
 This gives you a sense of familiarity for your presentation.